malachi-constant/jekyll-deploy-action/README.md

 on:
   push:
     branches:
-      - master  # Here source code branch is `master`, it could be other branch
+      - main  # Here source code branch is `main`, it could be other branch

 jobs:
   build_and_deploy: